MaishaHaque/fine-grained-flower-image-classification/README.md

   <img src="workflow.png" alt="Flower Classification Workflow" width="1000">
 </p>

 The workflow begins with dataset preparation and preprocessing, followed by data augmentation and transfer learning using pretrained ImageNet weights.
 ResNet50 and InceptionV3 are fine-tuned and evaluated using standard classification metrics to compare their performance.
+The workflow image is generated using AI.

 ## Evaluation Metrics